icopy-site/awesome/docs/awesome/awesome-sdn.md

 ## Router

 - [FreeRouter](http://freerouter.nop.hu/) - Java-based vRouter
-- [Bird](http://bird.network.cz/) - The BIRD project aims to develop a fully functional dynamic IP routing daemon primarily targeted on (https://github.com/sdnds-tw/awesome-sdn/blob/master/but not limited to) Linux, FreeBSD and other UNIX-like systems and distributed under the GNU General Public License.
+- [Bird](http://bird.network.cz/) - The BIRD project aims to develop a fully functional dynamic IP routing daemon primarily targeted on (but not limited to) Linux, FreeBSD and other UNIX-like systems and distributed under the GNU General Public License.
 - [Quagga](http://www.quagga.net/) - Quagga is a routing software suite, providing implementations of OSPFv2, OSPFv3, RIP v1 and v2, RIPng and BGP-4 for Unix platforms, particularly FreeBSD, Linux, Solaris and NetBSD.
 Quagga is a fork of GNU Zebra which was developed by Kunihiro Ishiguro.
 - [FRRouting](https://frrouting.org/) - An IP routing protocol suite for Linux and Unix platforms which includes protocol daemons for BGP4, BGP4+, OSPFv2, OSPFv3, RIPv1, RIPv2, RIPng, PIM-SM/MSDP and LDP as well as very early support for IS-IS, EIGRP and NHRP.
 - [BGPFeeder](https://projects.bytemark.co.uk/projects/bgpfeeder)
 - [bgp4r](https://github.com/jesnault/bgp4r) - BGP4R is a ruby library which enables the creation and manipulation of BGP messages.
 In BGP4R, all well-known BGP constructs are defined in classes.
 - [gobgp](https://github.com/osrg/gobgp) - GoBGP is an open source BGP implementation designed from scratch for modern environment and implemented in a modern programming language, the Go Programming Language.
 - [yabgp](https://github.com/smartbgp/yabgp) - YABGP is a yet another Python implementation for BGP Protocol.
-It can be used to establish BGP connections with all kinds of routers (https://github.com/sdnds-tw/awesome-sdn/blob/master/include real Cisco/HuaWei/Juniper routers and some router simulators like GNS3) and receive/parse BGP messages for future analysis.
+It can be used to establish BGP connections with all kinds of routers (include real Cisco/HuaWei/Juniper routers and some router simulators like GNS3) and receive/parse BGP messages for future analysis.

 ## Misc